 The credit union operated out of the Tome’s home for many years until Auto Body Credit Union moved to a building at 320 Clare Street (it’s now the Communications Workers Local 4040).
 In 1968, the Main Office was built at 111 S. Waverly Road.
 In 1975, the East side addition of Main Office was completed and then leased out.

 In 1981, Auto Body Credit Union merged with Co-Op Credit Union at 5218 S. Logan Street and the South Branch was born.
 After 2 years, the South Office was moved to the location of 5210 S. Cedar Street.
-In 2004, a new branch was built at 320 E. Jolly Rd. and South Branch remains there today.
-In 1986, a third branch was started at 2010 N Larch Street and has since moved to its current location14049 Lindsey Lane in
+In 2004, a new branch.
+In 1986, a third branch was started at 2010 N Larch Street and has since moved to its current location 14049 Lindsey Lane in

-On April 4, 2011 Auto Body Credit Union changes its name to Astera Credit Union.
+On April 4, 2011 Auto Body Credit Union changed its name to Astera Credit Union.

 Name changes for the credit union have also occurred.
 You can see and appreciate the history of your credit union!

 1-12-68 Auto Body Credit Union (no longer federally chartered)

 4-4-11 Astera Credit Union